meganadeleh/meganadeleh/README.md

 # ✨ Megan  ✨

-🎨 I’m a new coder!
-I come from an Operations background & I have a degree in Engineering.
+🎨 Hi, I'm Megan — a new coder with a background in Operations and a degree in Engineering.
+I'm diving into the world of programming and sharing the journey as I go.

 ## 🧪 What I’m Learning:

 - Python 🐍
-- Making beginner friendly games
+- Building beginner-friendly games
-- Using Udemy & Youtube for learning sources & game ideas
+- Learning through Udemy, YouTube, and hands-on practice
-- Strong understanding with Zapier which has helped by Programming brain
+- Applying my Zapier experience to develop programming logic

 ## 💫 Fun Facts:

-- I'm just getting started...
+- Just getting started in tech 🖥️
-- This is my journey — welcome aboard 🚀
+- Sharing what I learn along the way

-## 📬 Say Hi!
+## 📬 Connect:
 - [GitHub](https://github.com/meganadeleh)